 The scope of accreditation includes postgraduate (master’s degree in nursing or doctor of nursing practice) training programs located within the United States that provide a minimum of one year of structured, intensive training in the service delivery setting that supports the transition from academic preparation to clinical practice at the advanced level as a nurse practitioner in primary care or specialty areas.

-The goal is that the new NP will be trained to the clinical complexity of primary care, and to a high performance model of healthcare delivery.
-The focus is transitioning to a new area of practice, whether in primary care or specialty area, either as an entry level nurse practitioner or as an experienced NP who is re-specializing.
+The goal is that the new NP will be trained to the clinical complexity of primary care or specialty care, and to a high performance model of healthcare delivery.
+Click here for details about program eligibility.

 Length of review process: